FHI – Affordable Mitigation To Avoid Expensive Litigation

 We at The Fair Housing Institute, Inc. are Fair Housing attorneys and training professionals who have been providing Fair Housing training and legal advice to housing providers and trade associations for over 35 years.
 In 2005 Kathi Williams and Terry Kitay founded this company with one goal: to provide the country’s most educational and entertaining fair housing compliance training at an affordable price, all at the click of a button.

 We are able to provide the best training available because we offer the only online Fair Housing training in the country written by practicing fair housing attorneys.
 Kathi and Terry’s decades of experience training, advising, and litigating, allow them to break down complicated compliance issues and explain them in a way that is easy for everyone to understand.
-With the addition of Doug Chasick as President, we’ve added decades of classroom and online training and operations experience which allows us to better anticipate and accommodate the many different training and development needs and styles of our customers.
+With the addition of Doug Chasick, we’ve added decades of classroom and online training and operations experience which allows us to better anticipate and accommodate the many different training and development needs and styles of our customers.

 For years many companies have relied on classroom seminars to provide training.
 While in-person training is a great option for some companies, others do not have the time or resources to allocate to live training.
 At The Fair Housing Institute, Inc. we provide training options for every company whether you are training one person or ten thousand.
 There’s no traveling or off-site time.
 We deliver interactive, comprehensive, and thorough Fair Housing online training right to your employee’s computer, tablet, or smartphone!